 Polo del Contemporaneo e del Futuro di Roma

-Palazzo delle Esposizioni - an historic seat of art exhibitions, among them Rome’s Quadrennial, promoting exhibitions as well as congresses and film festivals.
+Palazzo delle Esposizioni is an historic seat for art exhibitions, among them Rome’s Quadrennial promotes expositions as well as congresses and film festivals.

-MACRO - Museo di Arte Contemporanea di Roma is located in the former Peroni’s factory in via Nizza.
+MACRO is located in the former Peroni’s factory in via Nizza.
 Their annual festivals have become a must for Romans and foreigners as well as their educational labs and their guided tours for adults and children.

-Mattatoio (the former Slaughterhouse) - in Testaccio district, it also includes Centro di produzione culturale La Pelanda, a space of 5,000 square metres and only open during exhibitions, trainings and labs.
+Mattatoio (the former Slaughterhouse) in Testaccio district, also includes the Centro di produzione culturale La Pelanda, a space of 5,000 square metres open during exhibitions, trainings, and labs.

 Contemporary Art Museums

-- La Galleria Nazionale d’Arte Contemporanea, nearby Villa Borghese.
-It is the most important museum of Rome dedicated to the XIX and the XX century’s arts.
+- La Galleria Nazionale, nearby Villa Borghese, is the most important museum of Rome dedicated to the XIX and the XX century’s arts.
 Recently restyled, it hosts both permanent collections and temporary thematic exhibitions.

-- Casa Museo Alberto Moravia, house of the great writer inside a building of the 30s facing the Tiber.
+- The Alberto Moravia House Museum, house of the great writer inside a building of the 30s facing the Tiber.
 Today, it is the site of foundation managing the archive and the library.

-- Museo Carlo Bilotti consisting of the works of art collected by Carlo Bilotti, a businessman known all over the world.
+- The Carlo Bilotti Museum consisting of the works of art collected by Carlo Bilotti, a businessman known all over the world.
 The museum is located inside Villa Borghese’s Orangery.

-- Museo Pietro Canonica, Pietro Canonica’s house on the first floor and his atelier as well as his most important works of art that go from the small busts to the big equestrian statues, located inside Villa Borghese too.
+- The Pietro Canonica Museum, Pietro Canonica’s house on the first floor and his atelier as well as his most important works of art that go from the small busts to the big equestrian statues, located inside Villa Borghese too.

-- Musei di Villa Torlonia, located along via Nomentana in a wide public park, they are divided into several eclectic-style buildings.
-Casina delle Civette is the most famous and it is characterized by artistic windows and liberty style decorations.
+- The Museums of Villa Torlonia, located along via Nomentana in a wide public park, they are divided into several eclectic-style buildings.
+The Casina delle Civette is the most famous and it is characterized by artistic windows and liberty style decorations.

-- Museo di Roma in Trastevere hosting paints and prints, as well as Ettore Roesler Franz’s Rome’s watercolours, telling Roman people’s everyday life from the end of the XVIII Century to the first years of the XX Century.
+- The Museum of Roma in Trastevere hosting paints and prints, as well as Ettore Roesler Franz’s Rome’s watercolours, telling Roman people’s everyday life from the end of the XVIII Century to the first years of the XX Century.